hooman734/calculator/README.md

 ### About
-#### A calculator with using creat-react-app, redux, tailwincss, font-awesome.
+#### A calculator with using creat-react-app, redux, tailwincss, and font-awesome.

 ### Deployed in Vercel.